krzysztofkicinger/zooplus-react-internal-workshop/instructions/1-Basics.md

 ## Application description

 The main purpose the application should serve is to provide the developer's dashboard.
-The dashboard should consists display basic services connected with the application that the developer is responsible for.
-If we consider sample application like mft we can think of multiple services connected with them that facilitates both development and delivery processes including Stash Repo, Jenkins, Kibana, Grafana, AWS containers, Wiki spaces etc. Dashboard will present those services divided per application.
+The dashboard should display basic services connected with the application that the developer is responsible for.
+If we consider sample application like MFT we can think of multiple services connected with it that facilitates both development and delivery processes including
+Stash Repo, Jenkins, Kibana, Grafana, AWS containers, Wiki spaces etc. Dashboard will present those services divided per application.